scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 Each of these focused mini-applications is called a service.

-When a front-end appplication server needs data to satify a request, instead of speaking to a database, it will request data from the appropriate service.
+When a front-end application server needs data to satisfy a request, instead of speaking to a database, it will request data from the appropriate service.

 ---